Sonic-LockandLoad/Sonic-LockandLoad/README.md

 To play an unstable version of S:L&L, use `git clone` to clone it to your computer, and open the cloned repo with GZDoom, like you would with a WAD or PK3.
 You can update with `git pull`. **Unstable versions contain unfinished stuff, the latest demo is recommended.**

+GitHub shows C# and C++ as Sonic: Lock & Load's main languages - these are in fact GZDoom's ZScript and ACS files, treated as C# and C++ by GitHub Linguist respectively, for syntax highlighting purposes.

 ## Copyright
 Sonic: Lock & Load is a fan-made DOOM mod.
 All copyrights go to their intended holders.<br>
 Sonic the Hedgehog is property of SEGA.
 DOOM is property of id Software.